My Forking Life

 Expert Tips

-These tips will help you make the best Bourbon Martini recipe you've ever tried.
+These tips will help you make the best collard green salad you've ever tried.

 FAQs

-If you have tried this Bourbon Martini recipe or any other recipe on my blog, please rate it and let me know how it turned out in the comments below!
+If you have tried this collard green salad recipe, or any other recipe on my blog, please rate it and let me know how it turned out in the comments below!

 Print Recipe